'Black Lives Matter' rally at Jasper County Courthouse peaceful, informative

-RENSSELAER — Any tension felt prior to Thursday’s "Rally for Peace" demonstration at the Jasper County Courthouse melted away when people began gathering on the lawn to share in the message, "Black Lives Matter."
+RENSSELAER — Any tension felt prior to the June 11 "Rally for Peace" demonstration at the Jasper County Courthouse melted away when people began gathering on the lawn to share in the message, "Black Lives Matter."

 The rally began with several people taking a lap around the courthouse carrying signs that showed support for the BLM movement.
 A crowd of more than 100 people then settled in as they listened to a handful of speakers talk about the injustices African-Americans face in the U.S.